objcio/articles/2014-05-01-animating-custom-layer-properties.md

 @end
 ```

 Before we do anything else, we need to make one other slight adjustment: Unfortunately, `CALayer` doesn't know how to interpolate `NSDate` properties (i.e. it cannot automatically generate intermediate values between `NSDate` instances, as it can with numeric types and others such as `CGColor` and `CGAffineTransform`).
-We could keep our custom setter method and have it set another dynamic property representing the equivalent `NSTimeInterval` (which is a numeric value, and can be interpolated), but to keep the example simple, we'll replace our `NSDate` property with a floating point value that represents hours on the clock, and update the user interface so it uses a simple `UITextField` to set the value instead of a date picker:
+We could keep our custom setter method and have it set another dynamic property representing the equivalent `NSTimeInterval` (which is a numeric value, and can be interpolated), but to keep the example simple, we'll replace our `NSDate` property with a floating-point value that represents hours on the clock, and update the user interface so it uses a simple `UITextField` to set the value instead of a date picker:

 ```objc
 @interface ViewController () <UITextFieldDelegate>